Nach Baliye 9: #NachFever Is On! Anita Hassanandani, Urvashi Dholakia & Vishal Singh Go Club-hopping

 The Source Adds…

 "Likewise, they are looking at doing a unique launch to give a sneak peek to the live audience.
-In the coming week, 3 of the Jodi's from the show will be doing club hopping in Mumbai suburbs roaming around the city in a Limousine."
+In the coming week, three of the jodis from the show will be club hopping in Mumbai suburbs roaming around the city in a Limousine."

 The Makers Have Spent About Rs 4 Lakh For The Launch Itself

-"The makers have spent as good as Rs 4 Lakh only for this launch, sourcing these high-end cars from outside Mumbai.
+"The makers have spent as good as Rs 4 lakh only for this launch, sourcing these high-end cars from outside Mumbai.
 This is the first time Salman is producing Nach Baliye and he has given clear mandates to the team that everything has to be larger than life.
-The partygoers in the city should be ready to get surprised by these Jodi's in the clubs this week."
+The partygoers in the city should be ready to get surprised by these jodis in the clubs this week."

 (Image Source: Star Plus)